basecamp/policies/privacy/index.md

 ### Information we do not collect

-We don’t collect any characteristics of protected classifications including age, race, gender, religion, sexual orientation, gender identity, or gender expression.
+We don’t collect any characteristics of protected classifications including age, race, gender, religion, sexual orientation, gender identity, gender expression, or physical and mental abilities or disabilities.
 You may provide these data voluntarily, such as if you include a pronoun preference in your email signature when writing into our Support team.

 We also do not collect any biometric data.
 You are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else that represents you best.
 We do not extract any information from profile pictures: they are for your use alone.